sramteke171/Javascript-Variables-and-Data-Structures/readme.md

 > **Fork and clone this repo and follow the directions below.**

+Please reference [this document](https://git.generalassemb.ly/jdr-0127/homework-submissions/blob/master/README.md) for more information on how to submit this checkpoint.

 For the following exercise, there will be a series of questions or directions followed by `answer goes here`.
 You'll replace `answer goes here` with your answer between the triple back ticks ( \`\`\` ).
 When you're done, submit this updated file as a pull request to this repo.

 ## Javascript Variables and Data Structures